Why Most Traders Lose in New Pairs

 Why experience matters more than conviction

-Conviction does not protect you in new pairs.
+Conviction doesn't protect you in new pairs.
+Experience does.

 That assumption is expensive.